Rexios80/hds_overlay/README.md

 1. Make sure the Apple Watch and device running the overlay application are on the same network.
 If the watch is connected to an iPhone, you just need to make sure the iPhone is connected to the same network.
 2. [Install the Health Data Server application on your Apple Watch](https://apps.apple.com/us/app/health-data-server/id1496042074)
 3. Open the application
-4. Type the IP address of the machine running the overlay application and the port the server is running at into the text field
+4. Type the IP address of the machine running the overlay application
    - If you need help finding the IP address of your machine, read [this](https://www.tp-link.com/us/support/faq/838/).
 It probably looks something like this: `192.168.xxx.xxx`
-   - The default port the overlay application runs on is 8080, but this can be changed if there is a conflict
-   - After your IP address make sure to put your port.
-An example of what should go in this text field is this: `192.168.1.105:8080`
    - There is an input method in watchOS 6 that allows you to type in text fields from your iPhone.
 This is by far the easiest way to input the information into the watch application.
 5. Click the start button